kasparsj/ofxExpr/README.md

 mathematical expression parser for strings and ofxGui, based on muParser

-currently OS X only (Intel and Apple Silicon)
+OS X library included only (Intel and Apple Silicon), but you can compile for your system by checking out libs/muparser/src and following the instrtuctions in Install.txt file.

 tested with of_v0.11.1